Home / About Masai Mara

 Key Aspects of Maasai Culture

-Young Maasai men undergo a rite of passage, the enkiama, that marks their transition from boyhood to warrior status.
-Warriors are distinguished by their red clothing, ochre-covered hair worn in long braids, and their role as protectors of the community’s cattle.
+Young Maasai men undergo a rite of passage that marks their transition from boyhood to warrior status.
+Warriors are distinguished by their red clothing and role as protectors of the community’s cattle.

-Perhaps the most famous Maasai tradition internationally, the adumu involves warriors competing to jump the highest in a rhythmic, chanted group performance.
-The height of one’s jump is considered a measure of strength and courage.
+The adumu involves warriors competing to jump the highest in a rhythmic, chanted group performance.

-For the Maasai, cattle are not merely livestock.
-They are the measure of wealth, status, and spiritual well-being.
-A man’s standing in the community is directly tied to the size and health of his herd.
+For the Maasai, cattle are the measure of wealth, status, and spiritual well-being.

 Safari Activities in the Masai Mara